HonkingGoose/git-gosling/docs/sandbox_first_commit.md

 ## Git commit --verbose

 Now we'll make a commit, and save our work with Git.
-The `--verbose` flag tells Git to show us precisely what we're changing.
+The `--verbose` option tells Git to show us precisely what we're changing.
 This way you can check you're committing the wanted changes.

 ```git